 We paired a checkered red table cloth with matching Mediterranean-style table décor to create the illusion of dining in Italy.

-We added a tall candelabra with multi color dripping candlesticks for height, dimension, and that charming old-world feel.
+We added a tall candelabra with multi-color dripping candlesticks for height, dimension, and that charming old-world feel.
 We then pulled out a few hand-made items that my Mom was gifted from her “Practically Perfect” friend Betty-Jo, over 18 years ago.
 These matching bibs with the words “Pasta” ironed onto them and a candle holder fashioned directly out of a tomato sauce can, always add such a personal touch and memories!
 Stay tuned for next month when we feature Betty Jo’s creative gift idea and packaging…these bibs deserve their own post for sure!

 We added grape-vine salt and pepper shakers, along with vintage Italian poster shakers as well, and some actual pasta as table scatter!
-Food as table scatter may seem a tad odd, but for a table like this it’s just what we needed!
+Food as table scatter may seem a tad odd, but for a table like this, it’s just what we needed!

-The napkins were kept simple, with a matching color theme and adorable fork and knife napkin rings that we have had in our family for years.
+The napkins were kept simple, with a matching colour theme and adorable fork and knife napkin rings that we have had in our family for years.
 Everything melded together into a very European feel, and when we added a little bit of Italian music to the mix: Bellisimo!
 (As they say!)

 Dinner was delicious, and we couldn’t wait to share this simple and traditional recipe with you for your family to enjoy!

-a few tablespoons olive oil
+a few tablespoons of olive oil

 1-2 small onions, chopped